gdamdam/awesome-decentralized-web/CONTRIBUTING.md

 ## Removal policy

+- Projects with no meaningful development activity for roughly 2 years, whose software still works, are marked **Dormant**.
-- Projects that shut down, archive their repository, or go inactive for 2+ years are moved to the **Graveyard** section (we keep the historical record).
+- Dormant projects move to the **Graveyard** section when they stop working, archive their repository, shut down, or lose their domain (we keep the historical record).
 - Links whose domains are squatted, hijacked, or repurposed for spam are removed or repointed to archived copies immediately.
 If you spot one, please open an issue.